 EDU221 Foundations of Early Childhood Education (2)

-Explores early childhood education; historical development, influential leaders, contemporary issues, career opportunities.
+Explores early childhood education; historical development, influential leaders, contemporary issues, and career opportunities.
 Field experience required.
 Prerequisite: EDU 112.

 EDU225 Human Development and Learning (4)